-Christmas and New Year's in Sweden saw a series of arson attacks on mosques in Eskilstuna, Eslöv and Uppsala.
+Christmas and New Year's in Sweden saw a series of arson attacks on mosques in Eskilstuna, Eslöv, and Uppsala.
 The motives are not yet confirmed, but they don't appear to have been coordinated.
 They should nevertheless be viewed extremely seriously.
-As "Je Suis Charlie" is becoming the saying on everybody's lips, it's also a reminder of how our societies are splitting apart.
-Sweden Democrats' growing popularity walks hand in hand with a growing normalisation of Islamophobia, which could divide our country in devastating ways.
+As "Je Suis Charlie" is becoming the saying on everybody's lips, it's also a reminder of how society is splitting apart.
+Sweden Democrats' growing popularity walks hand in hand with a growing normalization of Islamophobia, which could divide the country in devastating ways.

 Last night and this morning, small groups of Romanians went to the French embassy and left a few candles in the snow, in front of the building, to commemorate the people who were killed in the attack on Charlie Hebdo.

-One of the first political reactions to the attacks was a moderate status posted by our president, Klaus Iohannis, which culminated with the idea that "religious and ethnic tolerance, as well as free speech, are the basis of modern civilisation, which is built on democratic principles".
+One of the first political reactions to the attacks was a moderate status posted by president Klaus Iohannis, which culminated with the idea that "religious and ethnic tolerance, as well as free speech, are the basis of modern civilization, which is built on democratic principles."
 After that there were several reactions from the local Muslim community who went on TV to distance themselves from the terrorist attacks.
 Thankfully, Muslims are pretty well integrated in Romania and there haven't been any conflicts with them for over a century.
-A lot of them run businesses here and the person who now runs our Medical Emergency Services and once led our Ministry of Health is a Palestinian.
+A lot of them run businesses here and the person who now runs the country's Medical Emergency Services and once led the Ministry of Health is a Palestinian.

-Our far-right movements are very obscure.
+Far-right movements in Romania are very obscure.
 Most of them steer clear of Muslims, and are more preoccupied with the Roma and the LGBT communities.
 But there were some members of the right-wing media who had racist reactions towards the attack.
 Lucian Mîndruță, a libertarian journalist, posted: "Allowing cultures which demolish churches and kill Christians to build mosques on our soil and impose their laws here is a suicidal idea."
-His ideas are also shared by Dan Tapalagă, another right-wing journalist who thinks that "they have no right to force us to think otherwise with death threats, from under a veil or a turban, or while reciting verses from the Qu'ran".
+His ideas are also shared by Dan Tapalagă, another right-wing journalist who thinks that "they have no right to force us to think otherwise with death threats, from under a veil or a turban, or while reciting verses from the Qu'ran."

-A group of Belgraders gathered outside the French embassy at the centre of the city last night to lay flowers and light candles honouring the victims of the attack.
-Another vigil is planned for tonight – this one called by the Independent Union of Journalists.
+A group of Belgraders gathered outside the French embassy at the center of the city last night to lay flowers and light candles honoring the victims of the attack.
+Another vigil is planned for tonight—this one called by the Independent Union of Journalists.